nowakpawel/game-board/README.md

 I've tried to keep TDD behaviour and show it via git commits history (Test was written first - then implementation of features).
 During development process I had 3 main goals:
 - Keep project as simple as possible
-- Show a sample of my Jva skills
+- Show a sample of my Java skills
 - Trying to keep project open for new features

 I hope I've achieved that :)